 5 General

-During the entire life cycle of information terminals or network entities, data related to users accumulate gradually over time in the storage.
-Under many circumstances there is a need to exchange those data to another depository, for example the user wants a terminal to be substituted by another new terminal without losing personal data already stored in the original one.
+Under many circumstances there is a need to exchange user data from information terminals or network entities to another depository, for example the user wants a terminal to be substituted by another new terminal without losing personal data stored in the original one such as contacts and already received messages.
 The data exchange process might be initiated by users manually or by the network applications automatically, and multiple categories of data might be involved in one exchange process.
-However the terminals or entities acting as source and destination in the exchange process may be of different operating systems or use different internal data expression for the same kind of data.
+However the terminals or entities acting as source and destination in the exchange process may be of different operating systems or use different internal data expressions for the same kind of data.
 Without a widely applicable approach, exchanging user data freely is difficult to realize.

-To facilitate the exchange process and make it as simple as possible for the users, this document describes an exchange approach by using a data package as a container to encapsulate user data, and gives the recommended data expression for parsing or generating the data package.
+To facilitate the exchange process and make it as simple as possible for the users, this document describes an exchange approach by using a data package as a container to encapsulate user data, and specifies the recommended data expression for parsing or generating the data package.

 6 Scenarios of user data exchange